 Whether you operate a warehouse, restaurant, or office building; everyone has different trash bag needs.
 In fact, depending on the size of your facility, you may have a need for more than one type of trash bag.
 At AAA Polymer, we regularly help our customers choose the best type of commercial can liner based on the location of the trash bag and its application.

 Choosing the wrong type of can liner can result in the creation of unnecessary hazards, spills, and financial waste.
-As a result, it’s viral to know how to choose the right can liner, and the experts at AAA Polymer can help.
+As a result, it’s vital to know how to choose the right can liner, and the experts at AAA Polymer can help.
 We’ll ask you the right questions to dig deeper into your needs and guide you to the best solution.

 For example, if you need bags that are puncture and tear resistant for housing trash with jagged and sharp edges, we would most likely suggest linear low density polyethylene (LLDPE) bags.
 However, if you need bags for lighter use, such as restroom trash cans or office desk trash cans; high-density polyethylene (HDPE) bags will do the trick.